 Your $70 supply fee covers all the in-class items like giant paper and brushes and paint, clay, etc. I encourage every family to purchase their student their own sketchbook, a set of good drawing pencils and sharpener, a pink pearl type eraser, and a set of colored pencils to practice at home.
 If you have similar things already at home, that will suffice.
 (May I suggest that Ross or beginning of year school sales often have these basic items for a very inexpensive price.)

 Class minimum is 6.
 Class maximum is 18.
-Class minimum must be reached by August 14 for this class to be considered to make.
+Class minimum must be reached by August 4 for this class to be considered to make.
 Please register early and pay your first month’s tuition and fees to both hold your spot and to make my planning easier.
-Should this class not make, families will have the option to shift their enrollment to the other elementary art section.
-This class has 2 sections.
-Should numbers be very low, I will combine to one section.
-Past year had 2 solid sections.
+This class has 1 section this year.
+Should numbers be very high, I will consider adding a section.
+I would prefer your child be taught well if numbers get too high.
+Past years have had 2 solid sections.

-The first month’s $50 tuition (August) plus $70 supply fee is due upon registration and is refundable up until August 14.
+The first month’s $50 tuition (August) plus $70 supply fee is due upon registration and is refundable up until August 4.
+Please note that the start date for this section is often after Labor Day alongside most of the other elementary classes at PREP.
+Occasionally we begin before, but we try not to start one week then have to skip Labor Day.
 NOTE: This means your first real payment after school starts is due first class in September.
 Last payment will be in May.
 10 months of tuition payments.

 Tuition is due the first day of class each month.
 Late fee is $10 for every week the payment is late.
 If you bounce a tuition check, you are responsible for the bank fee.
 You may pay by: